 The Board policy is to remunerate Non-Executive Directors at market rates commensurate with time, commitment and responsibilities.
 The level and structure of the fees paid to Non-Executive Directors is based upon the need to attract and retain Non-Executive Directors of suitable calibre, the demands of the role and prevailing market conditions.
 The Board determines payments to Non-Executive Directors taking into account comparable roles, comparative market data and if required the advice of independent remuneration consultants.
-There was no change to Non-Executive Director remuneration during the year ended 31 December 2018 (or to date).
+There was no change to Non-Executive Director remuneration during the year ended 31 December 2019, however changes are planned for the year ending 31 December 2020 (refer to Section C for details of the proposed NEDSP, which will be subject to shareholder approval at the 2020 Annual General Meeting).